Latest News from the Underworld

 081

-Miranda said to Caliban
+Miranda Said to Caliban

 082

-Equations of distance
+Equations of Distance

 From my impregnable base on Titan, I saw it all take place.
 The first signs were the light formations appearing on the surface, and the radio reports I collected thanks to the relays at Lagrange point four.
 For years, I’ve been monitoring events from outside, in the cold darkness, always six hours behind the curve and always believing myself to be detached from the sordid details but now the wires have gone silent, I’m working on a more powerful telescope.
 Theoretically, with a lens powerful enough, it should be possible to see even further out and further back in time.